 Hainanese Chicken Rice:

 This humble dish is arguably one of Singapore’s most famous dishes.
 Some of the best versions reside in simple coffee houses, where one plate may cost only S$3 or S$4.
-Many local hotel attempt to replicate it, although most come up with less than perfect versions.
+Many local hotels attempt to replicate it, although most come up with less than perfect versions.
 Hence, it is not easy to satisfy the seasoned traveller, especially one who is paying a premium for room service as well.

 When this dish first arrived, we were already smiling.
 We could smell the fragrance of the chicken rice as it entered our room.
 The chicken broth soup was the first thing we tasted, and boy was it delicious.
 Next up, the chicken.
 It was satisfyingly oily, without being too oily.
 This means the chicken was not cooked in a “too healthy” way that no longer represents what chicken rice is all about, without being too oily to the point that one is drinking oil.
 In a nutshell, the chicken was good.
 For those who want an authentic taste of Singapore chicken rice, eat the skin too.
 It’s really the tastiest part of the dish!

 When coated with some dark soya sauce, minced ginger, and chilli, it provided a symphony of tastes that makes you want to gobble it all down.
 For those concerned about the chilli, fret not.
-It was obviously intended to suit the palates of those who cannot take spicy food, while retaining the taste of what chilli should be like.
-It was perfect for me, since I am not a big fan of spicy food anyway.
+It was obviously intended to suit the palates of those who cannot take spicy food while retaining the taste of what chilli should be like.
+It was perfect for me since I am not a big fan of spicy food anyway.
 The rice was fragrant enough, although not the most fragrant one I have tasted.
 I cannot have too many complaints though, since the rest of the dish was just perfect.
 All in all, a wonderful main course.

 For some reason, Sofitel Singapore Sentosa Resort & Spa does not offer any local desserts for their room service.
-Hence, we were basically left with more conventional desserts that one might see in Europe or USA.
+Hence, we were basically left with more conventional desserts that one might see in Europe or the USA.
 The profiteroles were highlighted as their signature dish so we figured we should try it out.

 It consisted of choux balls filled with vanilla ice cream, with chocolate sauce generously drizzled over it.
 Strawberries and raspberries were also placed alongside the profiteroles, to create a more holistic dessert.

 With dessert being the last course, we were pleasantly surprised when the ice cream did not melt and generally held its structure within the pastry puffs.
-This is testament to the quality of food served by the hotel.
+This is a testament to the quality of food served by the hotel.
 A standard dessert, it was delicious and provided a fitting end to our three-course room service meal.